meck/TEIS_formal/doc/CASE_formal_verification.md

 A HDL design after synthesis can be viewed in its whole as a Finite State Machine, completely represented by its current state and all its inputs^[including any clock] as transitions.
-This can then represent all possible states of a design, probably only some of these states are **valid states** where the design works as expected, this is implicit, this state space will also contain the designs initial state.
+This then represent all possible states of a design, probably only some of these states are **valid states** where the design works as expected, this is implicit, this state space will also contain the designs initial state.

-By **asserting** certain aspects of a design.
-I.e:
+By **asserting** certain aspects of a design e.g.:

 - The output `foo` **shall** never have a value higher `50`.
 - The output `bar` **shall** only ever be high for one cycle at a time.